 A reference list of arc lines is necessary to perform the wavelength calibration.
 Its PRO.CATG is LINE_REFER_TABLE.
+The wavelength values in the reference table refer to air.
 This frame is an input of the recipes uves_cal_predict and uves_cal_wavecal.

 This release of the FLAMES-UVES pipeline provides a new reference line catalog (thargood_3.fits)13 more accurate than the previous one (thargood_2.fits).
 Both catalogs are included but the user is recommended to use the new one.